manjushaps/manjushaps.github.io/_posts/2025-06-27-Rust-Series-Installation.md

  - Learned how to avoid common beginner errors
 But this is just the beginning.

-> Don’t miss the next post on Techn0tz — we’ll break down Rust’s most powerful ideas: **ownership, borrowing, and immutability**, made simple for beginners.
+> Don’t miss the next post on 🚀**Techn0tz** — we’ll break down Rust’s most powerful ideas: **variables, mutability, and data types**, made simple for beginners.

 ***Stay Tuned!***